 FIRST DRAFT: Playwrights Collective Festival 2021

-This FIRST DRAFT: Playwrights Collective Festival, is the culmination of our latest two-year new-play incubator program offering residency to Chicago-based emerging and established writers, taking place December 3 – 12, 2021, at Theater Wit, 1229 W. Belmont Avenue in Chicago, with FREE public readings of new plays by Playwrights Collective members Dolores Díaz, Kristin Idaszak, Osiris Khepera and David Rhee.
+This FIRST DRAFT: Playwrights Collective Festival, was the culmination of the 2020-21 two year new-play incubator program offering residency to Chicago-based emerging and established writers, and took place December 3 – 12, 2021, at Theater Wit, 1229 W. Belmont Avenue in Chicago, with FREE public readings of new plays by Playwrights Collective members Dolores Díaz, Kristin Idaszak, Osiris Khepera and David Rhee.

 Click for more information about each playwright and play: